mishrsud/sudhanshutheone.com/input/posts/serverless-real-world.md

 - **Solution Decomposition**: Decomposing applications into serverless components that are “just right” for the job takes time and experience.
 At first glance, it’s tempting to pack too much functionality into a single Lambda function.
 Over time, you learn to break down the logic into more manageable, smaller functions that are easier to monitor and troubleshoot.
 - **Observability and Resiliency**: Lambda’s “infinite scale” promise sounds ideal, but in practice, it requires thoughtful design to avoid spiraling costs and ensure resilience.
 Implementing instrumentation and observability takes deliberate effort.
 Understanding Lambda’s behavior during high traffic surges—where unexpected spikes can lead to high costs or even degraded performance—requires both technical know-how and domain familiarity.
 - **Cost Awareness**: The “pay-for-use” model is a double-edged sword; while it offers savings, it can become surprisingly expensive without proper cost controls and monitoring.
+- **Cold Starts**: Cold starts can be a source of frustration, especially for latency-sensitive applications.
+Understanding how to mitigate cold starts—by optimising code, using provisioned concurrency, or other strategies is essential for maintaining consistent performance.
+- **Local Development**: Developing and testing Lambda functions locally can be challenging.
+Tools like AWS SAM and local emulators can help, but they require a learning curve to use effectively.

 ### 2. Amazon SQS: Simple, but Mind the Details